 Shading Point (Relative to BBox)

-Subdivision Pixel Error: Shows as a heatmap mode, the edge length of the primitive based on how well the polygon matches the subdiv_pixel_error (only visible when adaptive subdivision is enabled for the mesh).
+Subdivision Pixel Error: Shows as a heatmap mode, the edge length of the primitive based on how well the polygon matches the subdiv_pixel_error (only visible when the adaptive subdivision is enabled for the mesh).

 Triangle Wireframe: Renders a triangulated wireframe of the mesh.